-Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.
+Now that you’ve read Installation and installed Ansible, it’s time to get started with some ad-hoc commands.

 What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.
 These features are handled by playbooks which are covered in a separate section.

-This section is about how to initially get going.
-Once you have these concepts down, read Introduction To Ad-Hoc Commands for some more detail, and then you’ll be ready to dive into playbooks and explore the most interesting parts!
+This section is about how to initially get Ansible running.
+Once you understand these concepts, read Introduction To Ad-Hoc Commands for some more detail, and then you’ll be ready to begin learning about playbooks and explore the most interesting parts!

 Before we get started, it’s important to understand how Ansible communicates with remote machines over SSH.